...

 Generally, the more research you do and the more informed you are, the better your investment decisions will be.

-This is the practice of reviewing your portfolio periodically and making adjustments as needed to keep it aligned with your original plan.
+This is the practice of reviewing your portfolio periodically and adjusting as needed to keep it aligned with your original plan.

-You should monitor your portfolio at least once a year or whenever there are significant changes in your personal situation or market conditions.
+You should monitor your portfolio at least once a year or when significant changes in your personal situation or market conditions exist.

 You should rebalance your portfolio by selling some of the assets that have increased in value and buying more of those that have decreased in value to maintain your desired asset allocation and risk level.